siulzurc/agent4.0/README.md

 Python 3.7+ is recommended for running the python scripts.

-For creating the AASX file AASX explorer(https://github.com/admin-shell-io/aasx-package-explorer/releases/tag/v2020-11-16.alpha) is used.
+For creating the AASX file, the AASX explorer(https://github.com/admin-shell-io/aasx-package-explorer/releases/tag/v2020-11-16.alpha) is used.

 # Scientific Paper
 Scientific papers (still in the peer-review process) present MARIANNE as an agent-based architecture for Industry 4.0, focusing on Cyber-Physical Production Systems.